 A good, well-balanced espresso shot can be enjoyed on its own or as part of another drink.
-However, to create an espresso that has a balance of acidity, body and sweetness, you need to start with the right coffee beans – or combine different beans together.
+However, to create an espresso blend that has a balance of acidity, body and sweetness, you need to start with the right coffee beans – or combine different beans together.

 While single origin coffees are popular in manual brewing, they often lack the complexity that espressos require.
 That’s why a well-balanced espresso is often made of different beans that have been blended together.

 Building an espresso blend requires an understanding of bean ratios, roast levels, and flavour profiles.
 However, this effort is worth it if you’re looking to create your own signature coffee.
 Here’s what three roasters have to say about creating espresso blends.

 Lee este artículo en español Cómo Elaborar Una Mezcla de Café Para Espresso

 In the past, roasters blended different coffees together to hide small amounts of badly roasted or low-quality coffee, or used these coffees to bulk out the volume of blends.